Minimum-Time Stochastic Optimal Control Problems Under Mean Constraints and Application to Portfolio Investment: Application

 We solve the nonlinear equation (\ref{exam1_solv}) numerically using the parameter values,

 The solution is

 and the optimal control is shown in Figure \ref{fig_1}.
 The optimal control is given by

 Simulations indicate that the optimal strategy promotes rapid growth initially and reduces risk as the target is approached.
 Furthermore, it is straightforward to verify that the optimal control would be constant if only time-optimal or classical control structures were considered.
 This example illustrates how the unified stochastic optimal control framework can be applied to real-world financial problems.
-The framework naturally integrates both time and cost objectives, and its maximum principle leads to interpretable and implementable optimal policies.
-Future work will extend these applications to more complex systems, including multi-agent scenarios and partial observability.